Jade Plant Care: 7 Secrets to Keep Yours Thriving

 5 Jade Plant Mistakes I Made (So You Don’t Have To)

-Jade plant incorrectly placed near heating vent showing common care mistake to avoid
+Jade plant placed incorrectly near a heating vent — a common care mistake

-✅ Jade plants actually like being slightly root-bound; repot every 2-4 years
+5. Repotting too often. ❌ Moving to a bigger pot every year. ✅ Jade plants actually like being slightly root-bound; repot every 2–4 years.

 ⚠️ Important: Jade Plants Are Toxic to Pets

-Jade plant placed on high shelf out of reach of pets for safety - pet safety precaution
+Jade plant on a high shelf out of reach of pets for safety

 • Vomiting